Do you want to start an Interior Design business plan?

 The next step is to get the money for starting your business.
-When you first start a business, chances are that you will not enough to scale your business idea the way you need to.
+When you first start a business, chances are that you will not have enough monetary resources to scale your business idea the way you need to.
 That is where investors come in.
-You can use your business plan for an interior design company to get people to invest in your business.
+You can add such aspects in your business plan for an interior design company that shows financial feasibility to attract potential investors.

 Step3: Pick a Location

-Next up, you will need to find the perfect place for your office.
-For Pro Interior Design, Grace decided on a regular office space right next to a popular florist shop in the commercial center.
+Next, you will need to find the perfect place for your office.
+For Pro Interior Design, Grace decided to procure a regular office space right next to a popular florist shop in the commercial center.

 Step4: Go Online

-It is very important for businesses to consider their online presence as that is where most transactions are carried out nowadays.
-To cater for this, Grace decided to hire a Social Media manager to maintain company personas on the web.
+Businesses need to consider their online presence as that is where most transactions are carried out nowadays.
+To cater to this, Grace decided to hire a social media manager to maintain company personas on the web.
 She will also invest in the development of a website for basic communication with clients.

 Step5: Promote and Market